flatiron/plates/README.md

 <img src="https://github.com/flatiron/plates/raw/master/plates.png" />

-The anti-templating tool for every javascript environment.

 # Synopsys
 Plates (short for templates) binds data to markup.
 Plates has NO special syntax.
 It works in the browser and in `Node.js`.

 # Motivation
+- DSLs (Domain Specific Languages) such as <%=foo%> or {{foo}} reduce portability.
 - DOM templating is SLOW.
-- DSLs (Domain Specific Languages) such as <%=foo%> or {{foo}} reduce portability.
 - Promote the separation of concerns principle by decoupling decision making from presentation.
 - Make both the code and markup more readable and maintainable by a wider audience.